martinschneider/appium-workshop/appium-demos/README.md

 ## Setup

-* Uses TestNG and was built and tested on IntelliJ
+* Uses JUnit 5 and was built and tested on Eclipse

 ## Running Tests

-* Can be run from IntelliJ the way tests normally are run
+* Can be run from Eclipse or IntelliJ the way tests normally are run